AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Simulation Experiments

 \subsection{Training Data Efficiency}

 To demonstrate the data efficiency of the proposed unified training method in data-constrained settings, we separately train the models using AsyncVLA's unified training method or vanilla SFM's training method.
-The models are trained for 200 epochs with constant learning rates using part of the LIBERO-Spatial dataset.
-The training loss curve comparison is shown in \cref{loss}.
-It is seen that the training loss of AsyncVLA decreases faster and is remarkably and constantly lower than the training loss of SFM.
-Even when the training loss of SFM reaches a floor of $0.0076$ and keeps almost unchanged after $150$ epochs, the AsyncVLA's loss continues to decrease and ultimately reaches $0.0042$ at the $200$-th epoch.
+The models are trained for 200 epochs with constant learning rates using a quarter of the LIBERO-Spatial dataset.
+The comparison of training loss curves is shown in \cref{loss}, where all plotted loss is normalized per unmasked token.
+The training loss of AsyncVLA decreases faster and is remarkably and constantly lower than the training loss of SFM.
+Even when the training loss of SFM reaches a floor of $0.0076$ and remains almost unchanged after $150$ epochs, the AsyncVLA's loss continues to decrease and ultimately reaches $0.0042$ at the $200$-th epoch.

-We evaluate the two models' success rates on LIBERO-Spatial test suite every 20 epochs in \cref{sr_epoch}.
+We evaluate the success rates of AFM and SFM on LIBERO-Spatial test suite every 20 epochs in \cref{sr_epoch}.
 AsyncVLA constantly outperforms SFM by at least $7.8\%$.
 When the success rate of SFM actually stops increasing and fluctuates around $86.2\%$ after $140$ epochs, the success rate of AsyncVLA still stably improves and finally reaches $95.8\%$.
 This demonstrates that AsyncVLA better exploits the training data with longer training epochs in data-constrained settings.
 Such exploitation is attributed to the training data efficiency of the proposed unified training method that equivalently plays the role of data augmentation.